 What is 52 Scenes in 52 Weeks?

-52 Scenes in 52 Weeks is the latest challenge on Deadlines For Writers.
+52 Scenes in 52 Weeks is a novel-writing challenge on Deadlines for Writers.
 The goal is to write a novel in a year by posting one scene per week.

 When does the challenge start?